AlexanderBergkvist/R3-RaceNet/README.md

 * Make sure the DLL provided in the repository is in the directory of the program.
 * Download and run this https://sourceforge.net/projects/vjoystick/files/latest/download.
 * Get the 64 bit version of this http://www.x360ce.com, then put it into your game directory.
 For RaceRoom, find the steam. folder then ->\Steam\steamapps\common\raceroom racing experience.
-* Now Run the exe file just click through any questions that pops up, XBOX360CE should find vjoy at this point.
-To test it runt the test file I've provided in the directory.
+* Now run the file just click through any questions that pops up, XBOX360CE should find vjoy at this point.
+To test it run the test file I've provided in the directory.